timescale/docs/promscale/guides/config-recomm.md

 * `bgwriter_delay=10ms` - the background writer needs to be active to reduce delays.
-* `bgwriter_lru_maxpages=100000` - increase the number of pages a background writer handles to make it more efficient.
+* `bgwriter_lru_maxpages=100000` - increase the number of pages a background writer can handle, to make it more efficient.
 * `max_wal_size` - set it to a high enough value so that the checkpoint is triggered by the timeout setting and not when the `maximum_wal_size` is reached.
 * `synchronous_commit=off` - this does not cause data corruption or